OverlordOE/Neia/README.md

-# Syndicate Bot
+# Neija
-Syndicate bot is a fun bot that has all kinds of random features but is primarily focused on the money system it has in place.
+Neija is a fun bot that has all kinds of random features but is primarily focused on the money system it has in place.

 ## Major Features
 - Fully funtional youtube music playing with looping functionality.